SandeepAswathnarayana/self-driving-car-engineer-nd/knowledge shots.md

 ### Core Project Ideas in SDC Nanodegree:
-Computer Vision, Deep Learning, Sensor Fusion, Localization & Mapping, Controls, Path Planning, Systems Integration.
+Computer Vision, Deep Learning, Sensor Fusion, Localization & Mapping, Path Planning, Control, System Integration.

-### Brief Overview:
+### Brief Overview of the Projects:

 (1).
 COMPUTER VISION
 In this modeule, I used a combination of cameras and software to find lane lines on difficult roads and to track vehicles.